ocsw/system-setup/macos/macos.md

 umask 077

+# It's a good idea to run this to remove some arguably-unnecessary permissions
+# Brew sets when you install it (some group-writable directories, including in
+# /usr/local on Intel) - unless you specifically need something to be group- or
+# other-writable
+[ -n "$HOMEBREW_PREFIX" ] && chmod go-w "$HOMEBREW_PREFIX"

 # Run the eval again to pick up any new paths

 # Run this, then add it to your shell startup, as described below